 In addition to presenting acclaimed performances of existing works, Words&Music is committed to adding to the vocal quartet repertoire through commissions and working with other arts organizations.
 Founding member Terrance Johns is the featured composer for the stirring Star of the Morning winter seasonal program.
 In 2012, Words&Music collaborated with WordSong, a Boston-based arts organization, to present a series of interactive musical discussions featuring newly composed settings of Langston Hughes’ Harlem.
 In May 2012, Words&Music commissioned a new version of Howard Frazin’s The Voice of Isaac for vocal quartet and piano quintet.
 This commission was made possible by a grant from the Weissberg Foundation of Arlington, VA.
 In March 2013, Words&Music partnered with the Washington Master Chorale to co-commission The Eye Begins To See, a work for chorus and solo quartet, by Donald McCullough.
 In September 2013, Words&Music will be launching its inaugural composition competition to further enhance the repertoire for vocal quartet and piano.

-Words&Music, Inc has been honored with an Operating Grants from the Virginia Commission for the Arts and ArtWorks.
+Words&Music, Inc has been a past recipient of Operating Grants from the Virginia Commission for the Arts and ArtWorks.
 Found Again: The American Indian Project was sponsored in part by a grant from the Virginia Commission for the Arts/ ArtWorks.

-For the 2016/2017 season, our primary performers are Patrick Cook, Melissa Coombs, Kyle Engler, William Heim, and Virginia Rice Sircy.
+For the 2018/2019 season, our primary performers are Melissa Coombs, Kyle Engler, William Heim, Joseph Regan, and Virginia Rice Sircy.
 View our artists’ bios.